-This post on the scenic route Christchurch to Greymouth begins a series of posts on our campervan trip around New Zealand South Island.
 We bought flights to Christchurch, rented a campervan at the airport and set off from Christchurch to Greymouth and down the West Coast.

-The distance from Christchurch to Greymouth is less than 250 km and driving time 3 to 4 hours without stops.
+The distance from Christchurch to Greymouth is less than 250 km and the driving time 3 to 4 hours without stops.

-Planning a New Zealand Campervan Trip
+Travelling New Zealand by Campervan

 Filling the campervan with foodstuff

 Yes, and of course we had to get a New Zealand sim card.
-We needed it to one of our phones to share the connection to all our devices.
-Luckily Vodaphone had a desk at the airport with lots of staff serving incoming visitors.
-In two minutes we were connected!
+We needed it to one of our phones to share it to the rest of our devices.

 Where to Rent a Campervan